 Note: This is a post that contains affiliate links.

 This data gives you priceless insights into customer behavior.
-It shows you their likes and dislikes, how they interact with your product and content, what prompts them to act and what might pass them by.
+It shows you their likes and dislikes, how they interact with your product and content, what prompts them to act, and what might pass them by.
 Having this data allows you to meet their needs and strengthen your relationship.
 As in any healthy relationship, you need to know them well!

-There are also tons of integration options on MailChimp – up to 200 – although when it lost its integration with Shopify in 2019 it was a blow.
-You can still publish to almost any social media account and it works with Google’s application suite.
+There are also tons of integration options on MailChimp – up to 200 – although when it lost its integration with Shopify in 2019, it was a blow.
+You can still publish to almost any social media account, and it works with Google’s application suite.

-A huge advantage Klaviyo has is that it was designed specifically for eCommerce, so every feature has those priorities in mind.
-It provides eCommerce businesses the opportunity to combine in-depth customer data with seamless marketing.Basically, a business without data is just a bunch of people making random guesses!Click To Tweet
+A considerable advantage Klaviyo has is that it was designed specifically for eCommerce, so every feature has those priorities in mind.
+It allows eCommerce businesses to combine in-depth customer data with seamless marketing.

 As we all know, personalized content is a huge trend in marketing that will only keep growing.
 To stand out from the crowd, you need to think about how you’re personalizing your customers’ experience.
 The deep data Klaviyo provides helps you do this.

 For business owners who want to see their company grow, Klaviyo is the innovative platform you need to invest in.
-Few things will have a more positive impact on your customer relationship and therefore your sales.
+Few things will have a more positive impact on your customer relationship and, therefore, your sales.

-Note: This post contains affiliate links, which means that by clicking and purchasing from of these links, we will receive a small commission.
-This post is not sponsored, all opinions are our own.
+Note: This post contains affiliate links, meaning we will receive a small commission by clicking and purchasing from these links.
+This post is not sponsored; all opinions are our own.
 For more information, please visit our Affiliate Disclaimer Policy.